MuKnSys/state-channels/release/1/README.txt

 1) Rationale

-This first release of the state channel library (and of an example that enables seeing it in action) is meant to provide the proof that the core mechanism of state channels has been fully ported in the Javascript-in-a-browser-tab environment.
+This first release of the state channel library (and of an example that enables seeing it in action) is meant to release a first version of a state channel-based micropayment class, that works on top of a com layer like LibP2P.

-It is based on a simple communication layer, which operates by means of a server that acts as a mailbox for the messages.
+In its simplest incarnation, it is based on a simple server that receives and broadcasts the received messages to all connected hosts.

 It contains a clean and complete implementation of the main loop in Javascript, plus the interfaces that are needed to plug the library